Average number of students offered a place per year

 Law has always been one of the principal subjects taught at Downing.
 The College has five official Fellows in Law:

 - Professor Graham Virgo (Professor of English Private Law and Pro-Vice-Chancellor for Education) who teaches Criminal Law and Equity.

-- Professor David Feldman (Rouse Ball Professor of Law) who teaches Constitutional Law and Administrative Law.
+- Professor David Feldman (Rouse Ball Professor of Law) who teaches Constitutional Law.
+Professor Feldman will be retiring in 2018.

-- Miss Amy Goymour (University Lecturer in Land Law and Director of Studies for Part IA and Part II undergraduate students) who teaches Land Law.
+- Miss Amy Goymour (University Senior Lecturer in Land Law and Director of Studies) who teaches Land Law.

-- Dr Alicia Hinarejos (University Senior Lecturer in EU Law and Director of Studies for Part IB students) who teaches European Union Law.
+- Dr Alicia Hinarejos (University Senior Lecturer in EU Law and Director of Studies) who teaches European Union Law.

-- Dr Brendan Plant (Hopkins Parry Fellow in Law, and Director of Studies for LLM and MCL students) who teaches the Law of Tort, the Law of Contract and International Law.
+- Dr Brendan Plant (Hopkins Parry Fellow in Law, and Director of Studies) who teaches the Law of Tort, the Law of Contract and International Law.

 Dr Kathy Liddell (University Senior Lecturer in Intellectual Property Law) is a Bye-fellow of the College.